kumahq/kuma-website/docs/docs/0.4.0/quickstart/kubernetes.md

 ### 2. Enable Mutual TLS and Traffic Permissions

-By default our network is not secure and it is not encrypted.
-We can change this with Kuma by enabling the [Mutual TLS](/docs/0.4.0/policies/mutual-tls/) policy to provision a dynamic Certificate Authority (CA) on the `default` [Mesh](/docs/0.4.0/policies/mesh/) resource that will automatically assign TLS certificates to our services.
+By default the network is unsecure and not encrypted.
+We can change this with Kuma by enabling the [Mutual TLS](/docs/0.4.0/policies/mutual-tls/) policy to provision a dynamic Certificate Authority (CA) on the `default` [Mesh](/docs/0.4.0/policies/mesh/) resource that will automatically assign TLS certificates to our services (more specifically to the injected dataplane proxies running alongside the services).

 We can enable Mutual TLS with a `builtin` CA backend by executing: